-- 86. The composition of the Independent Advisory Committee shall be chosen by the SC from the following: - A. A Standing Committee member representative from each of the six regions of the Ramsar Convention, selected by the regions: - i.
-Africa - ii.
-Asia - iii.
-Europe - iv.
-Latin America and the Caribbean - v.
-North America - vi.
-Oceania - B. A representative of the Ramsar Convention's International Organization Partners - C. A representative of the United Nations Human Settlements Programme (UN-Habitat) - D. A representative from ICLEI-Local Governments for Sustainability (ICLEI) - E. A representative of the STRP of the Ramsar Convention - F. A representative of the Communication, Education, Participation and Awareness (CEPA)
+- 8. The composition of the Independent Advisory Committee shall be chosen by the SC from the following: - A. A Standing Committee member representative from each of the six regions of the Ramsar Convention - B. A representative of the Ramsar Convention's International Organization Partners - C. A representative of the United Nations Human Settlements Programme (UN-Habitat) - D. A representative from ICLEI-Local Governments for Sustainability (ICLEI) - E. A representative of the STRP of the Ramsar Convention - F. A representative of the Communication, Education, Participation and Awareness (CEPA) Oversight Panel of the Ramsar Convention - G. Representatives of any concerned Ramsar Regional Initiatives - H. The Secretary General of the Ramsar Convention or his/her designated representative (observer) - 9.
+Technical advisors may be co-opted to IAC as required but would be subject to approval by the SC. - 10.
+All regional contracting party representative members of IAC are agreed at the SC meeting following each COP.

-Oversight Panel of the Ramsar Convention - G. Representatives of any concerned Ramsar Regional Initiatives - H. The Secretary General of the Ramsar Convention or his/her designated representative (observer) - 87.
-Technical advisors may be co-opted to IAC as required but would be subject to approval by the SC. - 88.
-All regional contracting party representative members of IAC are agreed at the annual SC meeting following each COP. - 89.
-All members of IAC will serve for one full COP cycle, with future renewal possible. - 90.
-The Chair and Co-Chair will be elected by IAC members within two months of determination of the full IAC membership. - 91.
-IAC may invite consultants to attend meetings as required.
+- 11. All members of IAC will serve for one full COP cycle, with future renewal possible. - 12.
+The Chair and Co-Chair will be elected by IAC members within two months of determination of the full IAC membership. - 13.
+IAC may invite consultants and observers to attend meetings as required.